 The Paulsons use a variety of fixed (glued-in) space maintainers to preserve your child’s arch integrity and space.
-Included in their armamentarium are space maintainers that can be fabricated and cemented the same day of the extraction and other bi-lateral (two-sided) spacers that are custom-made for each patient in their dental lab.
+Included in their armamentarium are space maintainers that can be fabricated and cemented the same day of the extraction and other bi-lateral (two-sided) spacer maintainers in Casper, WY that are custom-made for each patient in their dental lab.

 Band and loop space maintainers are used to preserve the space due to early loss/extraction of a primary molar tooth (most commonly a first primary molar).
 Band-and-loops can be used in the upper and lower arches.
 When replacing the space for a primary first molar, the band-and-loop can usually be removed around the age of 7-8 after your child’s 6-year molars are in occlusion.
 The Paulsons can fabricate a band-and-loop and cement the appliance during the same appointment as the extraction.
 Sometimes, a more precise fit may require a specially made band-and-loop in our dental lab.